 Graduation Rate: 79%

 Classes are Taught in: English

 What the Students Say:

-The Bottom Line: Many students here have won national and international awards, and gone on to study at the Chambre Syndicale and nab huge jobs jobs internationally.
+The Bottom Line: Many students here have won national and international awards, and gone on to study at the Chambre Syndicale as well as nabbing huge jobs jobs internationally.
 Though tuition is expensive, the proximity to New York City means that school-year internships aren't out of the question; in fact, they're encouraged.
 The school's co-op program means you can take six months out of school to do a paid internship.
-There's also a study abroad partnership with London College of Fashion as well as a new one in Seoul with Sungkyunkwan University.
+There's also a study-abroad partnership with London College of Fashion, as well as a new one in Seoul with Sungkyunkwan University.